containers/podman/docs/source/markdown/podman-create.1.md

 Valid _mode_ values are:

 - **bridge[:OPTIONS,...]**: Create a network stack on the default bridge.
-This is the default for rootfull containers.
+This is the default for rootful containers.
 It is possible to specify these additional options:
   - **alias=name**: Add network-scoped alias for the container.
   - **ip=IPv4**: Specify a static ipv4 address for this container.
   - **ip=IPv6**: Specify a static ipv6 address for this container.